When is Father Brown back on TV?

 Alongside Father Brown himself, performed by Harry Potter’s Mark Williams (aka Mr Weasley), common characters Mrs McCarthy (Snatch actress Sorcha Cusack), Inspector Mallory (Jack Deam), Inspector Mallory’s right-hand man Sergeant Goodfellow (John Burton) and Bunty Windermere (EastEnders’ Emer Kenny) are all set to return.

-Girl Felicia (Nancy Carroll), Sid Carter (Alex Worth) may even return, along with Father Brown’s arch-nemesis Hercule Flambeau (John Gentle)…
+Woman Felicia (Nancy Carroll), Sid Carter (Alex Worth) may also return, along with Father Brown’s arch-nemesis Hercule Flambeau (John Mild)…

 Blind ‘Arry (Alan Williams) and Chief Inspector Sullivan (Strictly winner Tom Chambers) will also star, and we’ll additionally see the return of Chief Inspector Valentine (Hugo Speer) for the primary time since 2014.